kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 >   See the Beginner's Guide **!LINK TO ENGINE OVERVIEW!** to learn more about instancing.

-Now add the following nodes as children of `Main`:
+Now add the following nodes as children of `Main`, and name them as shown (values are in seconds):

 -   `MobTimer (Timer)` - to control how often mobs spawn
 -   `ScoreTimer (Timer)` - to increment the score every second